Pandora and the Flying Dutchman (1951) - full transcript

 You were frightened.

-You'd had a nightmare.
+You only had a nightmare.

 I went there.

-His room was a shambles.
+His room was in shambles.

-He said it was only
+He said it was only the dog that had been

-killed, a terrier I gave him.
+killed, the terrier I gave him.

-Obviously, it was the dog
+Obviously, it was the dog,

 since Hendrik's still alive.